Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-winrt.md

 Once you install these components, try re-launching Visual Studio, and re-opening the SDL project file.
-If you still get the error dialog, try using the Output window, again, seeing what Visual Studio says about it.
+If you still get the error dialog, try using the Output GameWindow, again, seeing what Visual Studio says about it.

 #### Game controllers / joysticks aren't working!